isomerpages/pmo-carbonmarketcoop/_our-article-6-cooperation/SG's Article 6 Cooperations/Implementation Agreements.md

 Implementation Agreements will have to contribute 5% of their share of proceeds or equivalent to the host countries’ adaptation needs and/or their Adaptation Fund.

-* **Contributes to Overall Mitigation in Global Emissions (OMGE)** – In the Article 6 rulebook, countries are also strongly encouraged to cancel some of the correspondingly adjusted carbon credits generated under a cooperative mechanism.
-Cancellation ensures that these carbon credits will not be used towards country’s NDC, compliance requirements or voluntary targets, thereby serving the sole purpose of emissions reduction.
-Singapore has therefore made it a requirement for all projects authorised under Singapore’s Implementation Agreements to cancel 2% of correspondingly adjusted carbon credits to deliver OMGE, aligned with the Article 6.4 mechanism.
+* **Contributes to Overall Mitigation in Global Emissions (OMGE)** – Singapore requires all projects authorised under Singapore's Implementation Agreements to cancel 2% of correspondingly adjusted carbon credits to deliver OMGE, which is strongly encouraged under Article 6 rules.
+Cancellation ensures that these carbon credits will not be used towards the country's NDC, compliance requirements or voluntary targets, thereby serving the sole purpose of emissions reduction.

 <img src="https://file.go.gov.sg/impbenefits808.png">